 Lakewood, in partnership with non-profit organizations continues to monitor and evaluate the performance of the City's CDBG Programs to ensure regulatory compliance.
-The following list identifies some of the accomplishments realized during Fiscal Years 2020-2024 (five year period covered by the previous Consolidated Plan):
+The following list identifies some of the accomplishments realized during FY 2020-2024 (five year period covered by the previous Consolidated Plan):

-- A total of 46 Single-Family Rehabilitation Loans and 27 Fix-Up, Paint-Up Grants were processed to assist Lakewood's low income residents improve their homes. - Over 1,500 residents were provided community services including congregate and delivered meals through Human Services Association and Meals on Wheels; counseling for abused and neglected children through Community Family Guidance; and Pathways Volunteer Hospice provided non-medical care and assistance to those facing end of life conditions. - Over 1,500 code enforcement cases were processed. - Fair Housing Consultant assisted over 1,200 persons experiencing fair housing issues. - Lakewood's assistance to Continuum of Care during Fiscal Years 2020-2024 consisted of serving over 230 persons experiencing homelessness.
-Services include case management, substance abuse counseling, mental health services, medical services, mainstream benefits, emergency shelter, and permanent housing. - Plans for the Weingart Senior Center improvement project were completed.
+- During the Fiscal Years 2020-2024 Five-Year Consolidated Plan a total of 46 Single-Family Rehabilitation Loans and 27 Fix-Up, Paint-Up Grants were processed to assist Lakewood's low income residents improve their homes. - During Fiscal Years 2020-2024 over 1,500 residents were provided community services including congregate and delivered meals through Human Services Association and Meals on Wheels; counseling for abused and neglected children through Community Family Guidance; and Pathways Volunteer Hospice provided non-medical care and assistance to those facing end of life conditions. - During Fiscal Years 2020-2024 over 1,500 code enforcement cases were processed. - During Fiscal Years 2020-2024 Lakewood's Fair Housing Consultant assisted over 1,200 persons experiencing fair housing issues. - Lakewood's assistance to Continuum of Care during Fiscal Years 2020-2024 consisted of serving over 230 persons experiencing homelessness.
+Services include case management, substance abuse counseling, mental health services, medical services, mainstream benefits, emergency shelter, and permanent housing. - Plans for the Weingart Senior Center improvement project were completed during Fiscal Years 2020-2024.
 The City is waiting until all funding sources have been confirmed before construction can start.
 The improvements include repairs and alterations to an existing 13,408 square-foot community building.
 No new square footage is proposed.
 Relocation and renovation of existing billiard room and social services room (occupancy swap of the billiard room and the social services room).
 Reconfiguration of fitness restrooms to meet accessible compliancy, new finishes, fixtures, painting, and trims per plans.
 Replacement of existing operable partitions.
 Removal of existing indoor planter.
 Replacement of existing doors and hardware (frames to remain).
 Removal decorative wood trusses.
 Replacement of all interior light fixtures to led fixtures.
 Replacement of existing plumbing fixtures at restrooms and drinking fountains.
 Mechanical and electrical improvements for spaces reconfigured as required, and new HVAC units capable of destroying bacteria and viruses.
 Replace soft-scape and sidewalk lighting.
 Remove existing trees, planting replacement, and irrigation improvements.
 Replace the wall-mounted non-illuminated exterior building signage on alley side of building.
-New accessible parking layout and a compliant path-of-travel from the new accessible parking to primary building entry.
+New accessible parking layout and a compliant path-of-

+• travel from the new accessible parking to primary building entry.
 Hazardous material testing and potential asbestos abatement, if applicable.
 The building may be re-roofed.